The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When you have a co-signer, that person’s income and credit profile are considered in addition to yours.
-The loan terms lenders offer are likely to be much more favorable.
-Sometimes, having a co-signer can even make the difference between getting approved for the loan or being rejected.
+When you have a co-signer, that person’s income and credit profile are considered alongside yours.
+You may still have to meet certain requirements on your own, but the loan terms lenders offer are likely to be much more favorable.
+How much does a co-signer help on auto loans?
+Sometimes, having a co-signer can make the difference between getting approved for the loan or being rejected.

 How a co-signer helps when taking out an auto loan